-- As mentioned above, we don't have time in this tutorial for you to go through all of the images and select particles.
+As mentioned above, we don't have time in this tutorial for you to go through all of the images and select particles.
 This is usually the most (human) time consuming step of the entire single particle reconstruction process.
 Instead, we will use .box files which contain preselected particle locations.
 These box files are (intentionally) not perfect.
-They include some bad particles, so you can experiment with the mechanisms which can be used to clean them up. - In the Project Manager: Particles \rightarrow Coordinate Import - Use the Browse button, and select all of the .box files in the orig_box folder.
+They include some bad particles, so you can experiment with the mechanisms which can be used to clean them up. ➡ All of the tasks you are completing using the graphical interface can also be performed from the command-line.
+In fact, the project manager is simply launching a sequence of command-line programs for you.
+You can see (and edit) these commands inside the GUI by selecting the 'command' tab:

+• In the Project Manager: Particles → Coordinate Import

+- Use the Browse button, and select all of the .box files in the orig_box folder.
 It is ok to select .box files for micrographs you previously excluded.
 This will not cause those micrographs to be included in the project unless you import them later. - Extension = hdf - Press Launch.
 This import process takes only a second or so to complete, and there is no progress display indicating that anything happened. - In the next step of the process we will double check to see that this process successfully imported all of the particle locations.